Ricardosgeral/relier/README.md

 More information [here](https://www.raspberrypi.org/forums/viewtopic.php?t=66445).
 - *Use of threading (['thread-based parallelism'](https://docs.python.org/3/library/threading.html)), together with [Event objects](https://docs.python.org/3/library/threading.html#event-objects), in Python 3*.
 Threads are used in this project in three cases:
-   + In the handling of the results from *analog sensors*, for "stability".
+   + In the handling of the results from *analog sensors*, for data 'stability'.
 Threads allow to do a mean over a certain period of time with a shorter delay between samples.
 This can in some cases improve the data reliability.
 Thus, the collection of readings from the ADC (ADS1115) is done using a [Thread Class object](https://docs.python.org/3/library/threading.html#thread-objects).
    + Since *temperature sensors* take some time between reads (about 1 second),